boucadair/draft-xxx-ac-rate-policy-discovery/draft-brw-ac-rate-policy-discovery.md

 The solution defined in this document:

 * **Does not require any data plane change**.
-* **Supports cascaded environments** where multiple levels to enforced rate limiting polices is required (e.g., WAN and LAN).
+* **Supports cascaded environments** where multiple levels to enforce rate limiting polices is required (e.g., WAN and LAN).

 Compared to proxy or encapsulation proposals, the solution defined in this document: